hebb112/Psans_genome/README.md

 # Psans_genome
- Creating data repository for PhytoFrontiers GRA manuscript
+ Data repository for PhytoFrontiers genome resource announcement for _Phytophthora sansomeana_ by Hebb et al.__
  #
 # This is a first attempt at creating an online repository for the PhytoFrontiers manuscript containing the genome resource announcement for Phytophthora sansomeana
 #
 #